RohollahHS/BAD/README.md

 ## Code Availability

-The will be made publicly available soon.
-We are currently finalizing and preparing the code for release.
+The code will be available soon.
+We are currently finalizing and cleaning the code for release.